ChristopherFitzsimons/WorldSkills2022Cybersecurity/Notes/Login Brute Forcing/README.md

 ```
 # PLACEHOLDER

-# Usefull Commands
+# Useful Commands
-The following commands can help if you want to create a personalised wordlist
+The following commands can help if you want to create a personalized wordlist

 ```console